garden-io/garden/docs/reference/module-types/terraform.md

           # Defaults to to same as source path.
           target: ''

-# If set to true, Garden will automatically run `terraform apply -auto-approve` when the stack is not up-to-date.
+# If set to true, Garden will automatically run `terraform apply -auto-approve` when the stack is not
-# Otherwise, a warning is logged if the stack is out-of-date, and an error thrown if it is missing entirely.
+# up-to-date.
+Otherwise, a warning is logged if the stack is out-of-date, and an error thrown if it is missing
+# entirely.
+#
+# **NOTE: This is not recommended for production, or shared environments in general!**
+#
 # Defaults to the value set in the provider config.
 autoApply: null